danielbodnar/awesome-stars/README.md

 - [chimurai/http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) - :zap: The one-liner node.js http-proxy middleware for connect, express, next.js and more
 - [datopian/portaljs](https://github.com/datopian/portaljs) - 🌀 Rapidly build rich data portals using a modern frontend framework
 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
-- [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure sandboxed cloud environments made for AI agents and AI apps
+- [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Cloud Runtime for AI Agents
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.